 Though opposed to the Indian Removal Act of 1830, both Levi and George Colbert would become prominent interpreters and negotiators in the negotiations, hoping to keep the peace and gain the best deal for their people.

-Levi’s father, James Logan Colbert, moved to Cotton Gin Port, Mississippi in about 1819.
+Levi’s father, James Logan Colbert, moved to Cotton Gin Port, Mississippi, in about 1819.
 Located on the east bank of the Tombigbee River, at a crossing of vital Indian trails, Cotton Gin Port was the first town established in northern Mississippi.
 As part of a “plan of civilization” for the Chickasaw Indians, the U.S. Government built a cotton gin here in 1801.
-The Gaines Trace road was built to the town in 1811, which ran from the head of Muscle Shoals on the Tennessee River, in Alabama to Cotton Gin Port, where it crossed the Tombigbee River before making its way south to Fort Stoddert, Alabama.
+The Gaines Trace road was built to the town in 1811, which ran from the head of Muscle Shoals on the Tennessee River in Alabama to Cotton Gin Port, where it crossed the Tombigbee River before making its way south to Fort Stoddert, Alabama.

 Levi’s father, James, built a mill for Levi in the quickly growing town, and Levi soon joined him there.
-Over the years, Levi had become a prosperous man and soon built a new home which sat on the bluff west of the river.
-While living in Cotton Gin Port, he was said to have owned 4,000 cattle, 500 horses, a large herd of sheep and several heads of swine.
+Over the years, Levi had become a prosperous man and soon built a new home that sat on the bluff west of the river.
+While living in Cotton Gin Port, he was said to have owned 4,000 cattle, 500 horses, a large herd of sheep, and several heads of swine.

 Buzzard Roost Spring is located on the Natchez Trace Parkway at milepost 320.3.